 Where are scrap yards often located?

 You will tend to discover metal scrap yards in urban and suburban areas, both in close proximity to locations of heavy industry and near sizeable housing estates with easy road access for homeowners.
-It’s all geared towards making it as easy and accessible as possible for tradesmen and homeowners to recycle their metals and save energy and minimise CO2 emissions into the wider environment.
+Making the recycling process more convenient, helps to achieve higher recycling rates, we help serve Thanet and the surrounding areas of Kent in helping tradesmen, businesses and residential customers having a easy way to recycle, save energy and reduce CO2 emissions.

-As scrap yards recycle road vehicles as well as metals, the size of machinery required to store and process metals for recycling means scrap yards need to be a considerable size.
+As scrap yards recycle road vehicles as well as metals, the size of machinery required to store and process materials for recycling means scrap yards need to be a considerable size.